 It’s not how we naturally see the world around us, and it’s not what most people expect when they think of the video.

-Vertical filming comes with a whole host of considerations you never have to think about when you’re filming horizontally.
+Vertical filming comes with a whole host of considerations you never have to think about when you're recording horizontally.

 Filming your marketing campaign videos, talking about your brand story, and introducing prospective customers to your products should be a rewarding experience.
 When you feel good making a video, the viewers see it…but with vertical video, you’ll need to ensure everything is in as narrow a shot as possible.
 And that can be difficult.